SpecFlowOSS/SpecFlowWiki/Available-Containers-&-Registrations.md

  * CustomizeTestThreadDependencies- Event

+## Feature Container (parent Container is the Test Thread Container)

+Captures the state of a feature execution.
+Disposed after the feature is executed.

+* (step definition classes)
+* (dependencies of the step definition classes, aka context injection)
+* FeatureContext (also available from the *Test Thread Container* through `IContextManager`)
+* [RuntimePlugins]
+ * CustomizeFeatureDependencies- Event

 ## Scenario Container (parent Container is the Test Thread Container)

 Captures the state of a scenario execution.
 Disposed after the scenario is executed.